We have access to some of the best anti-ageing health supplements on the market, promising all sorts of miracles. So where to start?

 Heart health

-In SA, it’s estimated that 25% of women will develop a heart condition before the age of 60, according to the Heart and Stroke Foundation.
+In SA, it’s estimated that 25% of women will develop a heart condition before the age of 60,.
+That scary fact is according to the Heart and Stroke Foundation.
 The good news is you can significantly reduce your risk by sustaining your levels of Coenzyme Q10 (CoQ10).

-This nutrient is used by the cells to produce the energy needed for their growth and maintenance, and especially those of the heart which functions continuously and so needs more energetic support than any organ in the body.
+This nutrient is used by cells to produce the energy needed for their growth and maintenance.
+Especially those of the heart, which functions continuously and so needs more energetic support than any other organ in the body.
 Recent studies have also found that CoQ10 helps reduce cholesterol, lower blood pressure, and balance blood sugar.

 CoQ10 is synthesized by the body, but declines with age and is also lower in people with chronic diseases.
 You can boost your levels by eating certain foods like beef, chicken, eggs, sardines, pistachio nuts, sesame seeds, oranges and cauliflower.
-And also with a dietary supplement – we like Wellvita Co-Q10, R65 for 30 capsules.
+And, of course, with a dietary supplement – we like Wellvita Co-Q10, R179 at Clicks.

 Can I take too many supplements?